syncfusion-content/wpf-docs/wpf/Updown/Formatting.md

 ## NumberFormatInfo

-The number formatting of WPF UpDown control can be customized by setting [UpDown.NumberFormatInfo](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~NumberFormatInfo.html) property by specifying the culture-specific group separator, decimal separator, and the number of decimal digits.
-The [GroupSeperatorEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~GroupSeperatorEnabled.html) property must be enabled to see the group separator between values.
+The number formatting of UpDown control can be customized by setting [UpDown.NumberFormatInfo](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~NumberFormatInfo.html) property by specifying the culture-specific group separator, decimal separator, and the number of decimal digits. you can see the group separator by enable the [GroupSeparatorEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~GroupSeperatorEnabled.html) property.

 {% tabs %}